alexeilebedev/openacr/README.md

 ### Inputting A Table

-Now that we have our `abc` tool and we're taking a `mytable` option, it would be nice to be able to do a lookup and find the appropriate record.
+Now that we have our `abc` program and we're taking a `mytable` option, it would be nice to be able to do a lookup and find the appropriate record.

 To do that, we first create a table in the `abc` namespace, which is based on the `dmmeta.mytable` table.